 Many meetings on the calendar have unique names.
 This is a friendly way to help members distinguish the meetings from each other.
 Some meetings may have special formats, and you can hover over or click on a meeting to see the meeting details.
 If there are no meeting details, the meeting likely follows some version of the standard meeting script.
 Each meeting is independent and has a slightly different flavor—if you’re not sure which to join, you can try out a couple different meetings to see which ones resonate with you.

 How do meetings work?

-If you will be joining a meeting for the first time, you can take a look at our meeting format to get a sense of how the meetings work.
-Our phone meetings are very simple; each meeting has a chairperson who leads the meeting, and the meeting lasts approximately 1 hour.
-We start by going around and introducing ourselves by first name only.
-Then the chair and other volunteers read some opening statements, before we open the meeting for members to share.
+If you will be joining a meeting for the first time, there’s no need to be nervous.
+Most of our meetings are very simple; each meeting has a chairperson who leads the meeting, and most meetings are one hour long.
+The chair and other volunteers read some opening statements, before we open the meeting for members to share.
 There is no requirement to share, and it’s okay to just listen.
-Most meetings have a topic, but it is also okay to just share how you are doing, introduce yourself and what brought you to ITAA, or ask questions.
-Unless a question is asked, members will not offer suggestions or comments in response to other members’ shares; we simply listen gratefully and non-judgmentally.
-Sometimes, the meeting leader may read from 12-step literature.
-Then the meeting will end with some closing statements, after which often times members stay on the line to share more, ask questions, or exchange contact details.
-If you are looking for a sponsor, this is also a good time to ask other members if anybody is available.
+You can share how you are doing, introduce yourself and what brought you to ITAA, or ask questions.
+Unless requested by the member sharing, we do not offer suggestions or comments in response to other’s shares; we simply listen gratefully and non-judgmentally.
+At the end of the hour, the meeting will end with some closing statements, after which members usually stay on the line to talk casually, ask questions, and exchange contact details.